+(a) Exhibits

-(a) Exhibits Exhit numt Description 1.1 Form of Underwriting Agreement.
+Exhibit number Description 1.1 Form of Underwriting Agreement.
 3.1 Amended and Restated Certificate of Incorporation of the Registrant as currently in effect.
 3.2 Certificate of Amendment of Amended and Restated Certificate of Incorporation of the Registrant.
 3.3 Form of Amended and Restated Certificate of Incorporation of Registrant, to be in effect prior to the completion of this offering.
 3.4 Bylaws of the Registrant, as currently in effect.
 3.5 Form of Amended and Restated Bylaws of the Registrant, to be in effect prior to the completion of this offering.
 4.1 Specimen Common Stock Certificate.
-4.2 Amended and Restated Investors' Rights Agreement among the Registrant and certain of its stockholders, dated September 25, 2020.
+4.2 Investors' Rights Agreement among the Registrant and certain of its stockholders, dated December 31, 2019.
 5.1 Opinion of Goodwin Procter LLP.
-10.1 # 2020 Stock Option and Grant Plan and form of award agreements thereunder.

-Exhibit number Description 10.2# 2020 Incentive Equity Plan, and form of award agreements thereunder.
+10.1# 2020 Stock Option and Grant Plan and form of award agreements thereunder.
+10.2# 2020 Incentive Equity Plan, and form of award agreements thereunder.
 10.3# Senior Executive Cash Incentive Bonus Plan.

-10.4# Form of Indemnification Agreement between the Registrant and each of its executive officers.
+Exhibit number Description 10.4# Form of Indemnification Agreement between the Registrant and each of its executive officers.
 10.5# Form of Indemnification Agreement between the Registrant and each of its directors.
 10.6# Non-Employee Director Compensation Policy.
-10.7# Service Agreement between Galecto Biotech ApS and Hans Schambye, dated April 23, 2013.
+10.7# Service Agreement between Galecto Biotech ApS and Hans Schambye, dated April 25, 2013.
 10.8# Employment Contract between Galecto Biotech ApS and Anders H. Pedersen, dated January 23, 2013, as amended on August 24, 2017.
-10.9# Addendum to Employment Contract between Galecto Biotech ApS and Anders H. Pedersen, dated August 24, 2017.
-10.10# Employment Contract between Galecto Biotech ApS and Bertil E. Lindmark, dated November 28, 2019.
-10.11# Addendum to Employment Contract between Galecto Biotech ApS and Bertil E. Lindmark, dated January 15, 2020.
+10.9# Amendment to Employment Contract between Galecto Biotech ApS and Anders H. Pedersen, dated August 24, 2017.
+10.10# Employment Contract between Galecto Biotech ApS and Bertil Lindmark, dated November 28, 2019.
+10.11# Addendum to Employment Contract between Galecto Biotech ApS and Bertil Lindmark, dated January 15, 2020.
 10.12# Employment Agreement between Galecto, Inc. and Jonathan Freve, dated March 11, 2020.
 10.13# Amendment to Employment Agreement between Galecto, Inc. and Jonathan Freve, dated March 14, 2020.
-10.14 Lease Agreement between Galecto Biotech ApS and COBIS A/S, dated May 4, 2020.
+10.14 License for Use of Office Facilities, between Galecto, Inc and BE Offices Euston Limited, dated July 7, 2020.
+10.15 Lease Agreement between Galecto Biotech ApS and COBIS A/S, dated May 4, 2020.
 21.1 List of Subsidiaries of the Registrant.
 23.1 Consent of EY Godkendt Revisionspartnerselskab, independent registered public accounting firm.
 23.2 Consent of Goodwin Procter LLP (included in Exhibit 5.1).
 24.1 Power of Attorney (included on signature page to this registration statement).

-To be filed by amendment.
+\ To be filed by amendment.